JK Rowling says she ‘never set out to upset anyone’ over transgender views | ITV News

 JK Rowling says she ‘never set out to upset anyone’ over transgender views

-The 57-year-old Harry Potter author has taken part in a new podcast series, The Witch Trials of JK Rowling, which is set for release on February 21.
+The 57-year-old has taken part in a new podcast series, The Witch Trials of JK Rowling, which will be released later this month.

-Speaking in the trailer for the podcast, which is hosted by author and activist Megan Phelps-Roper, Rowling said: “I never set out to upset anyone.
+Speaking in the trailer to podcast host, Megan Phelps-Roper, the author said: “I never set out to upset anyone.
 However I was not uncomfortable with getting off my pedestal.

 “And what has interested me over the last 10 years, and certainly over the past few years, two, three years, particularly on social media, ‘You’ve ruined your legacy.
 You could have been beloved forever but you chose to say this’.